genehaus/singlecellRNA-seq/intercellular_study/README.md

 	```

-	2-4. add "cell_type" column same as the cell type meta of your object
+	2-4.
+Make "cell_type" column which would save the cell annotation <br>
+	and subset data by condition ( different exp. condition or batch )

 	```